A urine test is a good way for doctors and nurses to help understand your general health, or to diagnose some conditions.

 - make sure the container does not touch your genitals during collection

-- take the sample from the middle of the urine stream; that is, not at the start or finish of urination
+- take the sample from the middle of the urine stream; that is, not at the start or finish of urination (some urine tests, such as pregnancy tests, may require urine from the beginning of the stream)

-- tell the doctor or nurse about any drugs or medications you are taking as they may affect the results.
+- tell the doctor or nurse about any drugs or medications you are taking as they may affect the results

 Your doctor might ask you to take a 24-hour urinary collection test.
 This is a good way to understand how your kidneys function.
 You will be given containers to collect all of the urine you pass.
-Record the date and time of urination for each sample.

 What is a urine dipstick test?